evmos/os/README.md

 Of course we are always open to collaborate with our partners in case of mutual interests for other features.

-## How to become an evmOS Partner?
+## How to become an evmOS partner?

 evmOS operates under a Non-Commercial License, ensuring our partnerships are focused on building successful